Three Poems of Khadkasingh Rai “kandha” खडकसिंह राई ‘काँढा’का केही कबिताहरु

 Kāndākai mājh pahādi phool chaina ra kahā hāseko?"

-This spirit of identity, questioning, and pain echoed in Kandha’s own poetry.
+This soul of personality, questioning, and ache echoed in Kandha’s own meter.

 Khadkasingh Rai’s first known poem was published in 1963 in the Janadoot magazine.
-The title was "Teen Sthiti, Teen Kavita" (Three Situations, Three Poems).
-One part of that poem reads:
+The heading was "adolescent Sthiti, adolescent Kavita" (Three Situations, Three Poems).
+One atom of that poem reads:

 Muskuraai dindā, timī